PetrasRec/ws-scrcpy/README.md

 - Added navbar at the top.
 - Emulator screen is rendered on the same main page instantly.
 - Default player is preselected and a new dropdown added if user wants to change the player.
+- Added `browser-sync` integration.
+For hot reload development, run `npm run dev` and wait for the browsersync tab to open (`localhost:3001`).

 # Original readme